narumii/Deobfuscator/README.md

 >
 > ![placek](./assets/securitymanager-deprecated.png)
 >
 > The deobfuscator uses the class `SandboxClassLoader` that can safely load classes from untrusted places.
-The main feature of this classloader is that it prevents dangerous calls like `System.exit`, file-operations or command execution.
+The main feature of this classloader is that it prevents dangerous calls like `System.exit`, file operations or command execution.
 As you can see in [JEP 411](https://openjdk.org/jeps/411) there isn't currently any alternative, but they want to add different API before `SecurityManager` removal.
 So for now this is okay to use `SecurityManager` as this is the only option.

 ## 🔧 Contributing
 Contributions are welcome!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.